Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Empirical Application

-where $X_{ijt}$ contains Price, Promo, and Price$\times$Promo, $A_{ij}$ is the $ij-$specific fixed effect which may capture index sensitivity (which can be thought as inversely related to unobserved brand loyalty), and $\epsilon_{ijt}$ is the exogenous random shock.
-Suppose $A_{ij}$ and Promo$_{ijt}$ is positively correlated, which is reasonable because marketing managers with their expertise are more likely to promote products to which consumers are more price and promotion sensitive.
-Thus, traditional estimation methods that base on linearity would be unable to detect such pattern and wrongly attribute the effect on price elasticities from $A_{ij}$ to Promo.
+where $X_{ijt}$ contains Price, Promo, and Price$\times$Promo, $A_{ij}$ is the $ij$-specific fixed effect which may capture index sensitivity (which can be thought as inversely related to unobserved brand loyalty), and $\epsilon_{ijt}$ is the exogenous random shock.
+Suppose $A_{ij}$ and Promo$_{ijt}$ are positively correlated, which is reasonable because marketing managers with their expertise are more likely to promote products to which consumers are more price- and promotion-sensitive.
+Thus, traditional estimation methods based on linearity would be unable to detect such a pattern and wrongly attribute the effect on price elasticities from $A_{ij}$ to Promo.